 #5 Put in your new SIM card:

-The provider you purchased the SIM card with should be able to do this for you.
+The provider you purchased the SIM card with should be able to do this for you if you would like.
 Be mindful of the fact that it may take a few hours for your new SIM card to activate once it’s installed.
-It is VERY important that you keep your old SIM card somewhere safe… you will need it once you return home!
+It is VERY important that you keep your old SIM card somewhere safe as you may need it during your travels and of course you will need it once you return home!

 Now you should be set with your fully functioning phone!
 No more worrying about getting lost in Rome’s busy streets, you will now have no problem in keeping in touch with everyone!